-“Bringing these two organisations together for this important initiative gives Australian’s confidence and clarity in seeking further information about the diagnosis and management of concussion.”
+“Bringing these two organisations together for this important initiative gives Australians confidence and clarity in seeking further information about the diagnosis and management of concussion.”
 Said Dr David Hughes AIS Chief Medical Officer.

-It is important for people who are involved in a high-risk environment for receiving a concussion, such as sports players, to understand that even the subtlest of changes to a person’s behavior could be a sign of concussion.
+It is important for people who are involved in a high-risk environment for receiving a concussion, such as sports players, to understand that even the subtlest of changes to a person’s behaviour could be a sign of a concussion.
 As noted in this video released by the Australian government, the main symptoms of concussion include:

-Nausea and vomiting
+- Nausea and vomiting

-‘pressure in the head’
+- ‘pressure in the head’

-“not feeling right”
+- “not feeling right”

-Feeling in a “fog”
+- Feeling in a “fog”

-Feeling slowed down
+- Feeling slowed down

-Dr Stephen Parnis, AMA Vice President & Emergency Physician offered a valuable piece of advice in the below video, if someone has received a hard blow while playing sport and showing possible signs of concussion, “If in doubt, sit it out.”
+Dr Stephen Parnis, AMA Vice President & Emergency Physician offered a valuable piece of advice in the below video if someone has received a hard blow while playing sport and showing possible signs of concussion, “If in doubt, sit it out.”
 Reducing the damage to someone’s brain is more important than getting back out on the field and scoring a try.

 First Aid Accident and Emergency has a range of first aid courses some of which discuss head trauma and possible concussion.
 If you would like any information on our first aid classes, please contact our head office today.